prysmaticlabs/documentation/website/docs/execution-node/fee-recipient.md

     <td>
     Optional.
 A configuration object that contains <code>enable</code> and <code>gas_limit</code> properties.<br /> <br />
     <strong>Type:</strong> Object<br /> <br />
     <strong>Note:</strong> Applicable only when using custom block builders.
+If you don't run a builder, you can ignore this.
     </td>
   </tr>
   <tr>